-Peruvian chain Libertador’s second new Luxury Collection hotel in two years has quickly become the hotel to beat in Cusco’s Sacred Valley of the Incas.
+Peruvian chain Libertador’s Luxury Collection hotel quickly became the hotel to beat in Cusco’s Sacred Valley of the Incas when it opened.
 It’s own rail station to Machu Picchu, a full service spa, and views of the Rio Urubamba are among the highlights.

 The Sacred Valley, the Inca heartland a short distance from Cusco, has been flooded with new luxury hotels over the past five years and each one out does the one before.
 In 2009 the Aranwa opened and the Orient Express took over the Hotel Rio Sagrado.
 Already in the area were the always-expanding Sol y Luna Lodge, the Sonesta in Yucay, the Casa Andina Private Collection, Urubamba Villa and several others.
 In the coming years both Inkaterra and Explora will be opening properties.
 The current top property is Libertador’s Tambo del Inka hotel, which opened in mid-2010, and comes on the heels of the chain’s stellar hotel in Paracas on the desert coast.

 The most comparable property in the valley to the Tambo del Inka is the Aranwa, as it also has a full spa and impressive grounds that include gardens, ponds, and river views.
 While the Aranwa leans toward a more colonial feel throughout and a more impressive exterior setting though, the Tambo del Inka is far more modern and the quality of the general amenities are superior in almost every aspect: the restaurant, bar, common areas, in room electronics, bed linens, etc.